hyperledger-labs/fabric-smart-client/docs/design.md

 of a given chaincode.
 Once the parties agree on the input, one of them can start the endorsement process while the other wait for the confirmation that Fabric committed the transaction.
 - The other possibility is to have the business parties assemble directly a Fabric transaction.
-This means preparing the RW set, and collecting endorsements.
+This means preparing the RWSet, and collecting endorsements.
 Moreover, the endorsements can be produced directly by other Fabric Smart Client nodes, that we call `Approvers`, equipped with signing keys compatible with the endorsement policy of the chaincode the transaction targets.